 - Tableau – Best BI Software for Most Types of Businesses

-- Zoho Analytics – Best BI Software for Small Businesses
+- Zoho Analytics – Best Self-Service BI Software

 - SAP BusinessObjects – Best BI Software for Growing Businesses